janelia-flyem/appdata-store/README.md

 * GET /user/:key (>=readonly): retrieve data for authenticated user at the specified key
 * POST/PUT /user/:key (>=readwrite): write user data at key with supplied JSON (POST will do a transacational append, PUT will overwrite with supplied data)
 * DELETE /data/:key (>=readwrite): remove data from supplied key

-## Authentication

-The appdata cloud functions do not support Google oauth.
-Authentication and authorization is done using JSON Web Tokens (JWT).
-To create a JWT, install the python JWT tool:

-    pip install PyJWT

-To create a token:

-pyjwt --key=MYSECRET encode email=EMAILADDR level=admin|readwrite|readonly

-This will generate an ID which should be passed in the Authorization request header for each call.

-Only admins can write to the /data and /users endpoints.
+To call these endpoints, data should be posted as JSON and authorization added to the header.
+For example, to add a user "foo@bar" with "readonly" permission, do the following:

+    % curl -X POST -H "Content-Type: application/json" -H "Authorization: Bearer <tokenid>" https://<GOOGLEFUNCTION>/users -d '{"foo@bar": "admin"}'